teeks99/teeks99.github.io/_posts/flossing-for-lent/2023-03-13-nextcloud.md

 img: "/assets/img/floss/nextcloud_logo.svg"
 ---

-One of the great revolutions in the last ~10 years is the ability to leveage cloud services for your day-to-day activities.
+One of the great revolutions in the last ~10 years is the ability to leverage cloud services for your day-to-day activities.
 Google Drive/Docs, Dropbox, iMessage, Google Calendar, etc. The **huge** downside to these is that you are trusting everything to these big companies, that often don't have your interests at heart.